 Earth’s Poles:- The Earth’s Poles are the intersections of the surface of the Earth with the rotation axis.
 The poles and the rotation axis provide the prime navigation references.

-Equator:- The Equator is a Great Circle whose plane is perpendicular to rotation axis of the Earth and is everywhere 90 degrees from the north (or south pole) and is taken as 0 degree latitude.
+Equator:- The Equator is a Great Circle whose plane is perpendicular to the rotation axis of the Earth and is everywhere 90 degrees from the north (or south pole) and is taken as 0-degree latitude.
 It divides the earth’s sphere into two equal halves the northern hemisphere and the southern hemisphere.
 It maintains a constant east-west heading.

 Parallels of Latitude:- These are the lines of constant latitude intersections of planes parallel to the Equator with the surface of the earth and are known as small circles.
 They are perpendicular to the meridians.
-As the Equator is 0 degree latitude and the poles are at 90 degree latitude (90 degrees North and 90 degrees South) the latitude coordinate is measured north and south from the equator.
-In other words the Parallels are used to specify the arc, in degrees, of which a point is located relative to the Equator.
+As the Equator is 0-degree latitude and the poles are at 90-degrees latitude (90 degrees North and 90 degrees South) the latitude coordinate is measured north and south from the equator.
+In other words, the Parallels are used to specify the arc, in degrees, of which a point is located relative to the Equator.

 Distance and Direction